Do American Indians Celebrate the 4th of July?

 Oklahoma City, Oklahoma: Do American Indians celebrate the 4th of July?
-Answer: Yes, it represents freedom in the United States of America.
+Yes, it represents freedom in the United States of America.
 Freedom to continue to worship Creator, freedom to dance my prayers, freedom to sweat, freedom to rise early and pray the day in and be up late to pray the day out.
 We, the Host People, celebrate the 4th of July every day!

 Parshall, North Dakota, and the Three Affiliated Tribes: The 4th is the celebration of independence, which Native people have practiced as sovereign nations for generations.

-Shawnee, Oklahoma: No, I do not celebrate Independence Day, simply because the Declaration of Independence labels my people "our enemies, the merciless savages of our frontiers."
-You notice they were already calling the frontiers "ours" when the land was not theirs.
+Shawnee, Oklahoma: No, I do not celebrate Independence Day, simply because the Declaration of Independence labels my people “our enemies, the merciless savages of our frontiers.”
+You notice the colonists were already calling the frontiers “ours” when the land was not theirs.
 Because I do not celebrate Independence Day does not mean I am not proud of our Native American veterans and soldiers.
-I am very proud of them and of the fact almost all Native American families have a family member who is a veteran and/or an active member in the Armed Forces.
+I am very proud of them and of the fact almost all Native American families have a family member who is a veteran or an active member in the Armed Forces.

-Anadarko, Oklahoma: I am Kiowa/Delaware/Absentee Shawnee, my mom is a Kiowa/Comanche, my uncle is a vet, as many of my other relatives are, as well as my stepdad (Comanche/Caddo).
+Anadarko, Oklahoma: I am Kiowa/Delaware/Absentee Shawnee.
+My mom is a Kiowa/Comanche.
+My uncle is a vet, as many of my other relatives are, as well as my stepdad (Comanche/Caddo).
 My Delaware grandma always said, “This is not our holiday.
 Out of respect we will honor their day, because our people helped them.”
 She said, “I will mourn on this day.”
 She would wear a black dress that day.